Treating Aged or Sun-Damaged Skin

 Intense pulsed light (IPL) therapy.
 IPL therapy is different from laser therapy because it delivers multiple wavelengths

 of light with each pulse (lasers deliver only one wavelength).
 IPL is a type of nonablative

-damaging the top layers of skin.
+therapy.
+This means it does not damage the top layers of skin.

-and discolored skin.
+rough skin, fine lines, and discolored skin.